 Want to see a roundup of NYC holiday windows from years past?

 The Christmas window displays are different every year!
-Check out my other holiday tours below:
+Check out the photos I took when I loved in NYC:

 Unfortunately, I missed a few years after our move … I’ll try to be more consistent in the future!